-Many people search for cheap uncontested divorce lawyers in Dallas, Texas because the spouses have an agreement on a simple divorce and need low cost help getting through the Dallas family courts.
+Many people search for cheap uncontested divorce lawyers in Texas because the spouses have an agreement on a simple divorce and need low cost help getting through the Texas family courts.
 In agreed divorces with simple property and custody issues it makes sense to look for cheap uncontested divorce.
 It isn’t necessary to spend thousands of dollars on divorce lawyers if the parties already have a reasonable agreement.
 You definitely want the uncontested divorce to go smoothly and hiring a divorce attorney can help get that done.
-Most people seeking cheap uncontested divorce lawyers in Dallas, Texas look for the best price and convenience.
+Most people seeking cheap uncontested divorce lawyers in Texas look for the best price and convenience.

 When comparing low cost divorce lawyers for uncontested divorce you need to look at what the law firm includes.
 Some Dallas and Fort Worth divorce attorneys include all services in the flat fee.
 Other attorneys charge a low fee for basic document preparation.
 Then they charge additional fees for phone calls, revisions, court appearances, etc. This can easily turn a cheap divorce into a less cheap divorce.
 With broken out fees it is possible that you could get the best deal.

 On the other hand it may be important to ask questions without worrying that each call or email adds to your bill.
 This is why I charge a single flat fee for uncontested divorces.
 I think it is important for clients to feel comfortable discussing their divorce and working with me to get the job done.